Home of the Lions

 The blue and green school colors fly proudly above one of the newest elementary schools in Northwest ISD's lineup.

-Located on the western edge of the Harvest neighborhood, just west of I-35 W and north of 407, Lance Thomas Elementary school opened in 2019 to serve kids from the neighboring addition as well as the surrounding neighborhoods of Pecan Square and portions of Canyon Falls.
+Located on the western edge of the Harvest neighborhood, just west of I-35 W and north of 407, Lance Thomas Elementary school opened in 2019 to serve kids from the addition as well as the surrounding neighborhoods including portions of Canyon Falls.

 Designed to accomodate 850 students, the elementary school inaugural opened with a population of 350.
 Attendance will grow, right along side the Argyle and Northlake new home developments the school serves.